CaDoodleWebsite/cadoodlecad.github.io/docs/docs/landing.md

 ## What is CaDoodle?

-The description on the CaDoodle site is:

-> A simple yet powerful CAD solution for designers and engineers

-CaDoodle is a drag-and-drop editor for 3D objects.
+CaDoodle is a local drag-and-drop CAD application for Linux, Windows, Mac and ChromeOS.
+Users models are stored on their own computer, and the application runs without an internet connection.

 ## Inspiration